paul-wolf/djaq/README.txt

    way through one of the generator methods: ``.dict()``, ``.tuples()``, ``.json()``.

+-  Complex expressions let you push computation down to the database layer from the client.

+-  A ready-to-go CRUD API that is easy to use.
+You can send requests to have an arbitrary number of Create, Read, Write, Delete operations done in a single request.

+-  Customisable behaviour using your own functions and data validators.

+-  A handy user interface for trying out queries on your data models.

 Djaq provides whitelisting of apps and models you want to expose.
 It also lets you hook requests and filter to ensure only data you want to expose is accessible.

    Note that Djaq is still in an early phase of development.
-No warranties about reliability, security, that it will work exactly as described.
+No warranties about reliability, security or that it will work exactly as described.

 Limitations
 -----------

-Compared to other frameworks like GraphQL and DRF, you can’t transform data on the server before returning it (you can parameterise).
+Compared to other frameworks like GraphQL and DRF, you can’t easily implement complex business rules on the server.
 This might be a deal breaker for your application.
-In that case, you should look at one of those solutions or PODVs (Plain Old Django Views).
+In that case, you should look at one of those solutions or Plain Old Django Views.

 Djaq only supports Postgresql at this time.

-There is an upper limit to the complexity of queries you can achieve with Djaq.
-Mostly, the generated SQL has a series of joins, by default LEFT joins linking the related models.
-It can probably satisfy a large number of use cases.
-But inevitably there may be backend business rules that require a heavyweight REST framework like DRF or GraphQL.

 Values in the ``choices`` argument of fields that take only a limited set of values will not be retrieved.
+Instead you get the raw field value.
 These are not accessible to Djaq which only retrieves what is available via SQL.

 Quickstart
 ----------

+You need Python 3.6 or higher and Django 2.1 or higher.

 Install: